 The days are getting longer and in our garden we’re definitely planning for Spring.

-I’ve ordered some new tomato seeds from Bristol Seeds which have a wonderful heritage collection to choose from.
+I’ve ordered some new tomato seeds from a local online store where there’s a wonderful heritage collection to choose from.

 I’ve chosen Watermouth as our beefsteak, and I’m trying Moonglow as a medium orange/yellow tomato – orange/yellow tomatoes contain more lycopene than the red but perhaps are not quite as tasty.
 Then there’s Tigerella, which I do know is a good producer, and Green Zebra as an experiment.